-1. Sporadic communication with customers that doesn’t engage them
+1. Sporadic communication with customers that doesn’t engage them with your ecommerce business

 Highly engaging communication with customers is required to keep them engaged and happy throughout all stages of the customer journey.
 Communication informs new shoppers to buy something and encourages existing customers to come back and buy again.

 Communication that fails to engage customers is a little like having a one-sided conversation.
 You share the occasional sales promotion or product update but fail to take the time to offer information customers care about and are likely to respond to.

 Just like with one-sided conversations, customers lose interest in your emails and social media campaigns and leave to find a better customer experience.

 Given the fact that “loyal customers are 5x as likely to repurchase, 5x as likely to forgive, 4x as likely to refer, and 7x as likely to try a new offering,” it’s in your best interests to figure out how to engage your customers more effectively and promote a two-sided conversation.

 How to fix this